pnhowe/MCP/docs/workflow.rst

       if branch is the release branch:
         retrieve list of resources for documentation by running `make doc-blueprints`

-      retrieve list of auto(integration testing) builds by running `make auto-builds`
+      if branch is the release branch:

-      retrieve list of manual builds by running `make manual-builds`
+        retrieve list of auto(integration testing) builds by running `make auto-builds` retrieve list of manual builds by running `make manual-builds`

-      for each builds:
+      for each of the return builds:
         retrieve list of package dependencies by running `make <build>-depends` retrieve list of resources by running `make <build>-resources` retrieve list of networks by running `make <build>-networks`